Walks preview

 When sharing a car, walkers should contribute to transport costs.
 The recommended rate is 30p per mile, divided among the number of occupants of the vehicle.

-To locate the starting point: if you are reading this document on your computer or smartphone, just click on the provided grid reference, and a map showing the start point will open in your browser.
+To locate the starting point: if you are reading this document on your computer or smartphone, just click on the provided grid reference, and a map showing the start point will open in your browser (click here for more details)

-If reading a paper copy, open http://streetmap.co.uk/ on an internet browser and enter the grid reference in the search field (2 letters, 6 digits, no spaces).
+Alternatively, open https://gridreferencefinder.com/ on an internet browser and enter the grid reference in the appropriate search field (2 letters, 6 digits).
 It may also be possible to search on some Satnav devices – see manufacturer’s instructions.

 Other information